The urban myths and

 (they are a fair distance from Kingsway) they were in the news in October

 2008 due to BT putting them up for sale.
-Access is gained through an
+The tunnels run under High Holborn

-inconspicuous entrance in Furnival Street - the
+inconspicuous goods entrance in Furnival Street - the

 only one of the three original entrances, which included one in